bluesky/hklpy/docs/source/overview.rst

 most common term from this layer would be the actual wavelength used for computations.
-Using from the example above, ``DFRCT.calc.wavelength`` (where ``DFRCT`` is the diffractometer object, such as ``e4cv`` above), expressed in angstrom units.
+Using from the example above, ``DFRCT.calc.wavelength`` (where ``DFRCT`` is the diffractometer object, such as ``e4cv`` above), expressed in Angstrom units.
 Normally, the user will set the energy in the diffractometer object, ``DFRCT.energy``, which will then set the wavelength.

 The ``calc`` contains the methods that convert between energy and